bernard-sniegowski/Synchronizing-automata/README.md

 # Synchronizing-automata
-An implementation of algorithm that finds the shortest synchornizing word for a given automata
+An implementation of algorithm that finds the shortest synchornizing word (if possible) for a given automata

 For more information read